 Students get to put their hands in cool soil, dig through the rich earth, smell aromatic plants, and taste the literal fruits of their labor.
 A garden is one of those unique school projects that integrates multiple lessons.

-But a garden doesn’t only serve to educate, it also carries some ancillary benefits that impact health, mental well-being, and social interaction.
-Read on to find out how a school garden can help your students have a fun, hands-on learning experience while improving their mental and physical health as well.
+But a garden doesn’t only serve to educate; it also carries some ancillary benefits that impact health, mental well-being, and social interaction.
+Read on to find out how a school garden can help your students not only have a fun, hands-on learning experience but improve their mental and physical health as well.

-The plants you grow improve the air quality, removing carbon dioxide from the air creating oxygen through photosynthesis.
-Your students will be able to see first-hand the process that creates the air that we breathe.
+The plants you grow improve the air quality, removing carbon dioxide from the air and creating oxygen through photosynthesis.
+Your students will see firsthand the process that creates the air we breathe.

 When you start your own school garden, you’ll have a great reason to start a compost bin as well.
-Composting gives you the opportunity to take food scraps and other biodegradable items that would otherwise take up space in the landfill and turn them into the rich nutrients your plants will need and gives your students an opportunity for some educational synergy.
+Composting gives you the opportunity to take food scraps and other biodegradable items that would otherwise take up space in the landfill and turn them into the rich nutrients your plants will need.
+Pairing the acts of composting and gardening gives your students an opportunity for some educational synergy.
 Seeing the connection between compost, the garden, and the general environmental benefits of both will make the lessons really resonate with them.

-Approximately 18.5 percent of children are considered obese.
-Obesity puts kids at higher risk for having other chronic health conditions and diseases, such as asthma, sleep apnea, bone and joint problems, and type 2 diabetes.
-It’s more important now than ever for children to have access to the healthy foods that a school garden provides.
+School gardens help students have ownership and access to healthy foods and provide a pathway to good health habits like being outdoors.
+Students can harvest the produce from the garden for a picnic, or the cafeteria can use the produce when making school lunches.
 Spending time in the garden can equate to supplemental exercise time for students.
 Outdoor gardening provides lots of different types of exercise: endurance, flexibility, balance, and strength.
 This includes lifting heavy soil bags, digging rocks out of the ground, transporting water, and lots of bending and walking.
 Plus, more time in the garden means less screen time and more getting outside and moving around.

 School gardens can be as simple or as complicated as you want them to be, but there are a few rules of thumb that apply regardless of what level of garden you create.

-If you want to go the extra mile you could create a rain barrel.
+If you want to go the extra mile, you could create a rain barrel.
 Using a rain barrel helps prevent soil erosion by capturing the rain before it hits the soil when there is significant rainfall.
-It also collects the natural rain water which you can use on your plants which they prefer.
+It also collects the natural rainwater which you can use on your plants which they prefer.
+For a complete guide to building a rain barrel, check out the Guide to Yard Care.